 These men understood the nature of relationship through the Holy Spirit; ALL of you be submissive to one another, ALL of you be clothed with humility.
 Each of us is accountable to one another, whatever our function in the Body, whether apostles, teachers, deacons or helpers.
 This is the church Christ is building.

 To say that we are demonstrating accountability to a person or group of people we may briefly rub shoulders with at a meeting once or twice a week, or perhaps once or twice a year, is ludicrous.
 True accountability is about how we express Christ in us – our lifestyle, our character and our integrity in families, jobs and church community.
 This cannot be measured outside Godly relationships, and without a humble willingness to be in subjection one to another.
 Each one of us needs to seek out and submit ourselves to those in the Body the Lord has placed close to us to provide that accountability, regardless of their position, title or function.
 Each one of us needs to be willing, in humility and service, to provide that same accountability base for others in the Body.
 This applies to leadership equally as it does to the newest, most inexperienced member of the Christian community.

-“covered”.
+Sadly, what we see today in so much of the church, is a frenzied jockeying for position under the supposedly protective umbrella of some ministry name or reputation, in order to prove ourselves“covered”.
 “WHO COVERS YOU?” has become one of the most frequently asked questions among Christians, and too often it is the deciding factor in assessing a ministry’s integrity or otherwise.
 Consequently, an unsatisfactory answer to that question in some church circles can label you “outside the camp” and almost

 certainly not to be trusted.
 Christians are judging each other’s worth and relationship with God on this issue of covering, and using it to justify self-righteousness and spiritual elitism.